ERC-7964 - Crosschain EIP-712 Signatures

 }

-This signature enables guardians (using a ERC7579DelayedSocialRecovery module combining multisig and delayed execution) to schedule a recovery operation across all chains.
-The module would require:
+This signature enables guardians to schedule a recovery operation across all chains.
+The process includes:

-2. Schedule Phase: Once 3-of-5 guardians sign, the recovery is scheduled on all networks with a N-day delay
+2. Schedule Phase: Once sufficient guardians sign, the recovery is scheduled on all networks with a delay

-3. Security Window: N-day period where malicious recovery attempts can be detected and canceled
+3. Security Window: Delay period where malicious recovery attempts can be detected and canceled

-4. Execution Phase: After the delay, anyone can execute the recovery to replace the account's signer
+4. Execution Phase: After the delay, the recovery replaces the account's owner

 Security Considerations

-Account Validation: Applications should verify the signing account exists on each chain where the signature is used.
+Applications verifying signatures should check that the signing account exists on the current chain.
 An account that exists on Ethereum but not Polygon should not have signatures accepted on Polygon.
 For counterfactual accounts that have not been deployed yet, applications should follow ERC-6492 to validate signatures.

 Copyright